RupeshKumar4511/Web-Designing-and-Development/README.md

 // reduce method: It returns a single value.
-It is used when we want a single value from an array like sum,average,maximum,minimum.
+It is used when we want a single value from an array like sum, average,maximum,minimum.

 const output = arr.reduce((accumulator,currentValue) =>{
         return accumulator + currentValue;